cadia-lvl/sentiment-analysis/README.md

 ### Usage

 Go into `BaselineClassifiersBinary.ipynb` and run the cells.
 You have to change the `ICELANDIC_GOOGLE_CSV`, `ICELANDIC_MIDEIND_CSV` and `ENGLISH_CSV` variables to point to the correct datasets.
 The cell will train and print out the classification reports for each model.
 It will also show a diagram.
-You can refer to the next cell if you want to print out the most important features, altough this is not necessary.
+You can refer to the next cell if you want to print out the most important features, although this is not necessary.

 ## Transformer Models